-In-home respite will help improve the quality of life for clients and give a needed break to their caregivers.
+In-home respite care will help improve the quality of life for clients and give a needed break to their caregivers.
 These services have been shown to help delay placement in nursing homes and improve quality of life by reducing client’s loneliness and depression and maintaining their cognitive and physical well-being for as long as possible.

 - Loved ones often spend many years in the caregiving role as patients live an average of eight years after an Alzheimer’s diagnosis; some live as long as 20 years.